A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Formal derivation of the continuum model

 \subsection{Formal derivation of the PDE for the density of T cells $c(x,t)$}

-In the case where T cell dynamics are governed by the rules described in Section~\ref{Dynamics of T cells}, considering $(i,k) \in [1,\mathcal{N}-1]\times\mathbb{N_0}$, between time-steps $k$ and $k+1$ the principle of mass balance gives the following difference equation for the T cell density $c_{i}^{k}$:
+When T cell dynamics are governed by the rules described in Section~\ref{Dynamics of T cells}, considering $i \in [1,\mathcal{N}-1]$, between time-steps $k$ and $k+1$ the principle of mass balance gives the following difference equation for the T cell density $c_{i}^{k}$:

 Using the fact that relations \eqref{eq:approx1}-\eqref{eq:approx2} and the following relations

 hold for $\tau$ and $\chi$ sufficiently small, equation~\eqref{master2} can be formally rewritten in the approximate form